 As an Affiliated Lecturer, Gorazd teaches two online courses at the Woolf Institute: Interreligious Understanding Today

 and Jews, Christians and Muslims in Europe: Modern Challenges.

-2017: (As main editor; co-editor Daniel Weiss) Wittgenstein, Religion and Interreligious Communication, Leiden: Brill.
+2018: (As main editor; co-editor Daniel Weiss) Interpreting Interreligious Relations with Wittgenstein, Leiden: Brill.

 2016: Wittgenstein and Interfaith Disagreement: A Philosophical and Theological Perspective, New York: Palgrave MacMillan.